Nonconceptual Mental Content

 It is open to the “state” view theorist to attempt to explain the “state” view distinction in terms of the functional roles of the different state types.
 She might argue for the distinction by pointing out that the functional role of belief depends on an organism’s conceptual capacities and the functional role of perception does not depend on its conceptual capacities (since, arguably, an organism’s perceptual discriminations can outstrip its conceptual capacities).
 However, there is a sense in which this would be a mere restatement of the problem rather than a solution to it, since we still need some account of the concept-(in)dependence of these functional roles.
 Again, an appeal to the different kinds of contents involved in these different states seems to be a straightforward explanation.
 The “state” view theorist might also attempt to explain the “state” view distinction by appeal to the phenomenological differences between the propositional attitudes and perception.
 However, this too seems problematic, since it is unclear why the lack of phenomenology should make a belief concept-dependent or why the phenomenology of perception should make it concept-independent (Bermúdez 2007).

+For responses to these arguments against the state/content distinction see Duhau (2014).
 In the following we will focus on the debate surrounding the “content” view of nonconceptualism.
 Much of this debate is also applicable, mutatis mutandis, to the claims of the “state” view.
 Where that is not the case, it will be noted.

 Theorists of nonconceptual content have primarily deployed the notion in the service of three different explanatory projects: (a) the project of characterizing the content of perceptual experience, (b) the project of characterizing the content of subpersonal representational states, and (c) the project of explaining the behavior of certain non-human animals and of pre-conceptual human infants.